tqhuy2018/Casper-ObjectiveC-sdk/README.md

 ### A sample code for calling 1 RPC method in detail

+Continue with the project that you have created just above.

 Note: For simplicity, all the code is done within "ViewController.m" file.
 The result is written in the log region, no visial interface is built.
 This document is just a simple guide for how to import/use the SDK in 1 code file.

 For example if you want to call "chain_get_block_transfers" RPC.
 Follow this steps: